Quick Pickled Red Onions

 Notes

-- For a different flavor profile, feel free to use rice vinegar instead of white vinegar.
+- Try with rice vinegar or Mirin. instead of white vinegar.

 Nutrition